 A raised median is an area within the paved roadway that separates opposing travel lanes.
+Most of Douglas Boulevard within the Plan Area contains medians, though they are fairly minimal and have little decoration and no landscaping.
 Medians may be landscaped, hardscaped, and/or defined through barriers (bollards/fencing) and occur in varying widths.
 Median improvements can include updating or enhancing existing landscaping and/or hardscaping.
 Where they are wide enough, medians also provide opportunities for locating monuments or gateway signs.
 Medians can also be used to restrict undesired vehicle or pedestrian movements.